press-stuart/adventofcode/2025/Day 09/README.md

 Next, note that only outward-facing corners have corner boundaries.
 By the previous definition of orientation, a corner is outward-facing if and only if it is CCW.
 A CCW corner has two boundaries, one on the `curr`-`succ` boundary direction and the other on the `succ`-`suc2` boundary direction.

 While not present in my input, it is possible for two different boundaries to exist on the line between the same two cells.
-Observe the middle rows in the following example, where only outermost cells are indicated.
+Observe the middle rows in the following example, where corners are indicated with `#` and other outermost cells are indicated with `X`.

 ```
 ........